The spunky horsefield tortoise, a popular choice as a pet, is one of the more colorful tortoises around and has a rich and interesting history.

 Horsefield Tortoise Care Sheet

 If you are looking for a good, easy to care for pet, you couldn’t do much better than the horsefield tortoise.
-Caring for this little turtle will really brighten up your daily existence.
+Caring for this little tortoise will really brighten up your daily existence.

 Here’s what you need to know about these little cold-blooded critters: